Safeheron/safeheron-crypto-suites-cpp/src/crypto-zkp-cpp/README.md

 ![img](doc/logo.png)

 This software implements a library for several zero knowledge protocols.
+- A Schnorr proof.
+- A proof of knowledge that a pair of group elements {D, E}
+- A proof of strong RSA modulus.
+- A range proof in GG18.
+- Non-interactive proof of correct paillier keypair generation.

 The library comes with serialize/deserialize support to be used in higher level code to implement networking.